Discover the stories of brave Romanian women from the 20th century. They inspired generations through their work, actions, and audacity.

 Photo source: www.adevarul.ro

-The only woman in an industry dominated by men, Elisa Leonida Zamfirescu returned to Romania after graduation.
-She was in charge of the Geological Institute of Romania until retirement.
+Elisa Leonida Zamfirescu returned to Romania after graduation.
+She was the only woman in an industry dominated by men and was in charge of the Geological Institute of Romania until retirement.

 Photo source: https://en.wikipedia.org

-Smaranda Braescu was a pilot in the medical wing, the White Squadron, on the Eastern Front of the Second World War.
-She spent her last years of life in hiding as she was just another name on the communists’ list of opponents from the old world that had to be imprisoned.
+Smaranda Braescu was a pilot in the medical wing, the White Squadron, on the Eastern Front of WW2.
+She spent her last years of life hiding as she was just another name on the communists’ list of enemies that had to be imprisoned.

-Marina Stirbey is a legendary figure of Romanian women in aviation from the first part of the 20th century.
-The descendant of an old aristocratic family, Marina Stirbey had the education, courage, and money to live her dream of becoming a pilot.
+This lady is a legendary figure of Romanian women in aviation from the first part of the 20th century.
+The descendant of an old aristocratic family, Marina Stirbey had the education, courage, and money to live her dream.

 Photo source: https://en.wikipedia.org

-An enemy of the state for the communist regime, Marina Stirbey lived in poverty after the new regime confiscated her airplane and all her properties.
-She left Romania in 1964 with the help of the Red Cross and Martha Bibescu, one of the fascinating Romanian women presented here.
+Still, after the war, the communists treated Marina Stirbey as an enemy of the state.
+She lived in poverty after the new regime confiscated her airplane and all her properties.
+Only in 1964, she was able to leave the country with the help of the Red Cross and Martha Bibescu, one of the fascinating women on our list.

 Architecture and constructions were two more fields of work seen as part of the men’s world.
 Virginia Andreescu Haret was the pioneer.

-The first woman architect in Romania, Virginia Haret graduated from the University of Architecture in 1919, a premiere of the time.
+The first woman architect in Romania graduated from the University of Architecture in 1919.

-In a career that latest over 30 years, she realized the plans for over 130 buildings from Romania, including splendid villas, schools, churches, and public buildings.
-She designed in the Neo-Romanian style that dominated the beginning of the 20th century, but she also promoted Art Deco and modernist styles.
+In a career that latest over 30 years, Virginia Haret designed the plans for over 130 buildings from Romania.
+Her works include villas, schools, churches, and public buildings, created in the Neo-Romanian, Art Deco, and modernist styles.

 Photos source: https://ro.wikipedia.org

-Virginia Haret was also an artist, with numerous published drawings and paintings, and a professor of architecture, encouraging young women to follow a career in architecture.
+Virginia Haret was also an artist and a professor of architecture.
+She published drawings and paintings and encouraged young women to follow a career in architecture.

 Discover the houses and monuments built by Virginia Haret on virginiaharet.blogspot.ro

-Being allowed to practice the law was almost impossible for women in Romania at the beginning of the 20th century.
-Things changed radically after Ella Negruzzi fought for her rights.
+To practice law was almost impossible for women in Romania in the early 20th century.
+Things changed after Ella Negruzzi fought for her rights.

 The first woman lawyer in Romania and Eastern Europe worked and fought hard to have the right to practice.
 Born into a family dominated by high achieving men, Ella Negruzzi studied at the University of Iasi, the oldest in Romania.